Nikhil47/ExData_Plotting2/README.md

 ![Plot 6](https://github.com/Nikhil47/ExData_Plotting2/blob/master/plot6.png)

 Result: From the plot, in absolute terms it can be seen that LA, California has witnessed the most change.

+The interesting part is that for LA the emissions had been increasing continuously only to come down drastically near 2008.
+But for Baltimore the trend has always been decreasing.

 However, let us see what kind of vehicular traffic contributes to the pollution the most.
 For that the vehicular data was pulled for both LA and Baltimore and grouped according to 'fips', 'year' and 'EI.Sector'.
 And a pie chart was plotted using ggplot to see the results.